 Making sure this never happens is straightforward.
 All containers should be labelled with their contents, date of mixing/prep, and a ‘best by’ date because even chilled juices can turn sour quite quickly – this is a requirement from the Department of Health, and bars can be punished for not keeping an accurate record of drinks preparation and storage in chillers or fridges.
 And when storing in a fridge, never leave the pouring tops on the containers – the airtight lids or screw tops provided by the manufacturer should always be in place.

-Big batches of popular pre-prepared mixtures can be stored in the larger half-gallon containers in a cooler or fridge until needed, and can quickly be decanted into quart-size Store-n-Pours for use during busy bar times.
+Big batches of popular pre-prepared mixtures can be stored in the larger half-gallon containers in a cooler or fridge until needed and can quickly be decanted into quart-size Store-n-Pours for use during busy bar times.
 This will cut down on waste and means staff can monitor and clean the quart pots quickly during or at the end of a shift.
-Any quart containers which have been used during a shift should be emptied and thoroughly cleaned when you break down the bar at closing time.
-The contents will have been out of the fridge and warming for hours – not tasty, and not healthy.
+Any quart containers used during a shift should be emptied and thoroughly cleaned when you break down the bar at closing time.
+The contents will have been out of the fridge and warming for hours – neither tasty nor healthy.

-It is incredibly easy to be lazy, or assume somebody else on staff is going to run those pouring tops through the washer so you don’t have to.
-Always think about hygiene, the health of customers, and the reputation of your bar, and keep on top of the Store-n-Pours.
+It is incredibly easy to be lazy or assume somebody else on staff is going to run those pouring tops through the washer so you don’t have to.
+Always think about hygiene, customers’ health, and your bar’s reputation, and keep on top of the Store-n-Pours.